 Much has been said recently of the NRA’s hyperbolic statement that doctors need to “stay in their lane.”

-The freakoutery over this is thick, and palpable, and almost entirely misses the most important point on both sides, which is that we do in fact need doctors in the most important lane of gun deaths, those being suicides.
-To unravel it all, let’s first look at the article the NRA tweeted, then some of the backlash, then let’s look at the actual problem, where doctors can in fact actually help, and where our state governments are doing some of us a terrible disservice.
+The freakoutery over this is thick, palpable and almost entirely misses the most important point on both sides, which is that we do in fact need doctors in the most important lane of gun deaths, those being suicides.
+To unravel it all, let’s first look at the article the NRA tweeted and then at some of the backlash.
+Let’s look at the actual problem, where doctors can in fact actually help, and where our state governments are doing some of us a terrible disservice.

 The tweet that triggered the left links to an article by the NRA’s Institute for Legislative Action.
 While I’m sometimes not a fan of the NRA, the opening passage of the article is pretty much on point, and in my estimation, a solid and legitimate criticism.

 Everyone has hobbies.
 Some doctors’ collective hobby is opining on firearms policy.
 Half of the articles in the “Latest from Annals” email from the Annals of Internal Medicine journal are related to firearms.

 The most prominent of these articles is a position paper written by the American College of Physicians (ACP) that expands upon their 2014 paper and reflects every anti-gunner’s public policy wish list, save for the outsized role given to doctors.
 The ACP’s policy recommendations include a ban on semiautomatic firearms and “high” (read: standard) capacity magazines, licensing and permitting requirements, improved reporting to NICS, restrictions on concealed carry, and so on.
 None of the ACP’s policy recommendations focus on law enforcement or the importance of identifying, prosecuting, and incarcerating criminals.
 As Philip J. Cook notes in his commentary, “It is unfortunate that the public health community has not recognized the importance of policing gun violence as a key aspect of prevention.”